cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 * Adding include paths to header files
 * Adding compiler flags
 * How to build Release and Debug builds
+* Linking external libraries to the C++ project
+* Support different operating systems, compilers, and architectures

 ### Advanced